selim13/wp-polylang-theme-strings/readme.txt

 1. Screen of «Polylang» strings translate page settings and when «Polylang Theme Strings» in action.

 == Changelog ==

+= 4.0 (2018-08-15) =

+* Integrated new feature: include the search for native string functions of WordPress (configurable on setting page).
+* Integrated new feature: include the search of strings-translation for WordPress plugins (configurable on setting page).
+* Merged the menu of «Polylang» and «Polylang Theme Strings».
+* Own plugin settings page.
+* Fixed small bug in the theme-files search-system.
+* Tested and optimized compatibility up to WordPress 4.9.8.
+* Tested and optimized compatibility up to Polylang 2.3.9.
+* Improved code.

 = 3.5 (2017-09-11) =